andrew129/andrew129.github.io/README.md

 # Andrew Stiles Portfolio

-Check out my portfolio to see all my best projects and learn about who I am.
+Check out my portfolio to see all my best projects and learn more about who I am.